sbenitezb/sbenitezb/README.md

 The following is a list of my own software:
 - [PopDo](https://ds9soft.com/popdo/): a menu bar task list for Mac.
 - [LunarSight](https://ds9soft.com/lunarsight/): an iOS moon tracking app with ephemeris and calendar.
+Acquired by [Oval Software](https://oval.fi/).
 - [FreelanceStation](https://ds9soft.com/freelancestation/): time tracking and invoicing for freelancers.